 Podcasts: how does it work?

-5 Podcasts on AI
+7 Podcasts on AI

 Given their thematic nature, podcasts are very useful for delving into topics that are often defined as “niche”.
 This is why we decided to compile a list of podcasts on the topic of Artificial Intelligence: here is the list of podcasts on AI selected by Pigro.

 Artificial intelligence has been described as “Thor’s Hammer” and “the new electricity.”
 But it’s also a bit of a mystery – even to those who know it best.
-On the AI Podcast you will find some of the world’s leading experts in AI, deep learning, and machine learning who explain how it works, how it’s evolving, and how it intersects with every facet of human endeavor, from art to science.
-The AI Podcast host is Noah Kravitz, who built one of YouTube’s all-time most successful Science and Technology channels, served as a regular tech expert on cable and local TV outlets, and wrote about society-changing technologies for media outlets including WIRED, Business Insider and Entrepreneur.
+On the AI Podcast, you will find some of the world’s leading experts in AI, deep learning, and machine learning who explain how it works, how it’s evolving, and how it intersects with every facet of human endeavour, from art to science.
+The AI Podcast host is Noah Kravitz, who built one of YouTube’s all-time most successful Science and Technology channels, served as a regular tech expert on cable and local TV outlets and wrote about society-changing technologies for media outlets including WIRED, Business Insider and Entrepreneur.

-Also known as “Artificial Intelligence: AI Podcast” or “AI + Lex”, it is a set of conversations about the nature of intelligence, science, and technology (at MIT and beyond) from the perspective of deep learning, robotics, AI, AGI, neuroscience, philosophy, psychology, cognitive science, economics, physics, mathematics, and more.
+Also known as “Artificial Intelligence: AI Podcast” or “AI + Lex”, this podcast is a set of conversations about the nature of intelligence, science, and technology (at MIT and beyond) from the perspective of deep learning, robotics, AI, AGI, neuroscience, philosophy, psychology, cognitive science, economics, physics, mathematics, and more.
 One of the episodes, for example, explores artificial consciousness and the nature of reality with Joscha Bach, the VP of Research at the AI Foundation, previously doing research at MIT and Harvard.